jankazil/lcd-data/README.md

 ## Overview

 The package provides a command-line tool that selects stations by geography (a single station by GHCNh identifier, a U.S. state or territory, RTO/ISO regions, and the special region CONUS representing the contiguous U.S.), checks data availability, downloads LCD v2 observation files for a given year range, constructs full-hourly UTC time series for several observables, and writes a NetCDF file.
-It can optionally generate plots comparing the original and the interpolated series.
+It can optionally generate plots comparing the original and the interpolated time series.

 Geospatial region selection is based on a U.S. Energy Information Administration GeoJSON of RTO/ISO footprints and U.S. Census Bureau state/territory boundaries.